patternknife/url-knife/README.md

 ```

 #### Chapter 4.
 Extract all fuzzy URLs
-###### This does not detect intranets due to false positives.
+##### The strongest url extracting method of URL-knife in natural language texts.
+However, this does not detect intranets due to false positives.
 If you need to extract intranets, go back to the Chapter 2 above.

 ``` javascript
 var textStr = '142 .42.1.1:8080 123.45 xtp://--[::1]:8000에서 h ttpp ;//-www.ex ample;com    -/wpstyle/??p=3?6/4&x=5/3 in the ssh h::/;/ww.example.com/wpstyle/?p=364 is ok ' +